 Heat a nonstick pan with ghee, roast the nuts, and keep it aside.

 Roast the semiya and then rava.
 Add milk and bring to boil.
 Simmer for 5 - 7 mins.
 Add water and bring to boil.

-When rava and semiya is cooked, add sugar and bring to boil.
-Finally add the roasted nuts.
+When rava and semiya are cooked, add sugar and bring to boil.
+Finally, add the roasted nuts.

 If you add Rava much later, it won't soak up all the milk.
 If this gets thicken, add milk microwave and serve.